klml/gallerychat/README.md

 ## Features

 * send images
-* switch fromtext to camera
+* switch from text to camera
+* the order - who said what when.
+Maybe express it with a color gradient, so that it is at least clear where there is something new at a glance.